 We drove several hours to find the glacier close to Eyjafjallajokul, but we never did and in the end we had to give up because of time and road conditions.
 Apparently, we drove around the volcano and the glacier is right by the road, we later discovered.
 Instead, we did see this nice waterfall Seljalandsfoss which you can walk behind.
 It is one of the highest waterfalls with 63 meters.

 In Reykjavik we stayed in Centerhotel Arnarhvoll.
 It was very good location and a small hot spring pool in the basement, but unfortunately they made a booking mistake, so we spent the first night somewhere else on the main street, and it was very noisy!
+My husband has just visited Reykjavik again on a business trip, and this time stayed at Loft Hostels and highly recommends it.

 There is good food in Reykjvaik.
 The first night we ate at Dill at the Nordic House, It is really good and uses anly Nordic ingredients.
 Again we were the only ones with a child.
 Also beacuse of the change with out hotel we didn’t have time to shower or change so we definitely stood out amung the few tables.
 Another great place was Grillmarkadurinn which served whale (not an endangered one!).
 It looks a little brown, but it was really good.